 Get one that’s 10′ or 15′ long.
 Any longer than that and the cable wire itself can start to drag your sound down due to capacitance, depending on your pickup.

-Knowing what I know now and having spent $100 on cables that died on me, a 10′ Mogami Gold cable seems like a smart, long-term investment right off the bat.
+Knowing what I know now and having spent $100 on cables that died on me, a new 10′ Mogami Gold cable seems like a smart, long-term investment right off the bat.

 Amp or PA: